ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-014-Build-a-thon-Network-resource-allocation-RAN-RIC-xApp/README.md

-The pre-trained model, model specific and PRB allocation implementation for PRB developed by Team “AUTOMATO” as part of this build-a-thon is re-used in developing the below xApp.
+The pre-trained model, model specific implementation developed by Team “AUTOMATO” as part of this build-a-thon is re-used in developing the below xApp.
 Please refer References [5] & [6] for details on report from Team “AUTOMATO”.

 *Instructions
 1) Bring up RIC platform with Dawn release